 *WWMLS WA Data

-The month’s listings held steady with the previous month but ended 7% below the number of homes available for sale at the same time a year ago.
+The number of listings declined 2% from the previous month and was 9% below the number of homes available a year ago.

-February’s Closed Sales: 39*
+October’s Closed Sales: 67*

-January’s Median Price: $259,500*
+October’s Median Price: $259,500*

-The month’s median price settled 8% from the previous month but was 6% higher than last January.
+The months median sales price increased by just $2000 over the previous month but was 14% higher than the same month of last year.

 *WWMLS WA Data